ballerkobe808/invest/README - 3 PURCHASE PROCESS.md

 Include Escape Clauses
 -And/Or Assigns (Wholesaling)

-- Subject to Home inspection, Satisfactory Appraisal, Specific loan terms, re zoning, partners approval, Attoryney Review, Repair cost not to exceed $\_

 Keep Ernest Deposits Small and held by a third party - never give to the homeowner Don't leave blank space on contract and get copies of everything you sign Read every word of the contract

 Soon as possible!
 Get assignment of leases and rents